NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

     - MORE CORES -> MORE FAST
   - The Parareal Algorithm on Multiple GPUs
     - Automatic cluster topology identification

+Simulating physical processes has traditionally been done sequentially; even during the modern age of hardware supporting parallel execution, using computers to calculate the evolution of physical phenomena has been sequential.
+Why haven't scientists just started doing things in parallel?
+Because of that pesky thing call _causality_; _the ball must go up before it can come down_.
+Because of this temporal dependence (spatial dependence has had its own workarounds e.g. the Barnes-Hut algorithm @Barnes1986 @Hamada2009), simulation of large-time-scale physics has thus taken a long time to execute.
+The Parareal algorithm, and other parallel-in-time integration algorithms, have been developed in the last few decades #cn to specifically address this issue.
+Many details and variations of the Parareal algorithm have been investigated to find and address issues such as stability #cn, convergence rates #cn, application to higher-order differential equations #cn.
+This main goal of this investigation is to contribute another variation: an implementation of the Parareal algorithm using high-performance computing methods.
+The methods developed here could be used to minimize the runtime of even the largest scale time-dependent physical phenomena.

+The key parts to this implementation is interpreting the Parareal algorithm as recursively creating subproblems, and how those subproblems can each be solved on high-performance systems such as graphics processing units and distributed systems.

 == The Parareal Algorithm